techsethi/guides/source/getting-started/quick-start.md

 <ul>
 ```

-Note that we've changed the title from a hardcoded string ("List of
+Note that we've changed the title from a hard-coded string ("List of
 Scientists") to a dynamic property (`{{title}}`).
 We've also renamed
 `scientist` to the more-generic `person`, decreasing the coupling of our
 component to where it's used.